/

 Co-op: Yes

-On top of having unique specializations like nanotechnology and architectural engineering, Waterloo’s robust co-op program allows students to gain experience during several work terms throughout their degree.
+Waterloo’s engineering program offers unique specializations, like nanotechnology and architectural engineering, and a renowned software engineering degree in conjunction with the faculty of mathematics.
+The school’s robust co-op program allows students to gain experience during several work terms throughout their degree.
 Known as Canada’s Silicon Valley, Kitchener-Waterloo’s hub of tech companies and startups offers students co-op experiences and career opportunities after graduation.
 Plus, there are endless opportunities for networking.

 McGill University